Welcome to the Yellowhammer Class

 Teach your Monster to Read!

 We have a fab new platform for the children to practise their phonics skills at home and at school.
 It is called Teach your Monster to Read.
-The children will be bringing home their passwords before the Easter holidays.
 It is free to use on an internet browser.
-The children have been shown how to use it and are very excited to get started!
+The children have been shown how to use it and are very excited to use it!

 Please see the link below.